Dr. Ryan Hammell

 Dr. Monica Wagner

 A 2016 graduate of Iowa State University's College of Veterinary Medicine, Dr. Monica Wagner joined Waukon Veterinary Service in July 2018 after practicing at an AAHA-accreditated small animal clinic in La Crosse, WI.
 Dr. Wagner grew up South of Lansing, IA near Wexford.
 Her interest in veterinary medicine began after working for a local dairy producer as a young teenager.
 After high school, Dr. Wagner attended UW-Stevens Point where she received a Bachelor's degree in biology with a minor in chemistry.
 In veterinary school, Dr. Wagner focused on production animal and equine medicine.
-Like most at Waukon Veterinary Service, Dr. Wagner has several pets: "Waylon" the vizsla, "Liam and Willie", the cats, and "Skyler" the horse.
+Like most at Waukon Veterinary Service, Dr. Wagner has several pets: "Waylon" the vizsla, "Liam and Willie", the cats, and "Skyler and Jane," the horses.
 In her spare time, Dr. Wagner is usually horseback riding.
 Other hobbies include hiking, backpacking/camping, shed hunting, baking, and reading.